SciBiteLabs/CORD19/README.md

 # CORD19
-### Sentence level annotations for the COVID-19 Open Research Dataset Challenge using biomedical ontologies ###
+### Sentence level annotations for the COVID-19 Open Research Dataset Challenge using biomedical ontologies from SciBite ###